davelively14/locorum/README.md

   - search :show

 ## Long term to do list
+- Replace geocode from Google to pull from a CSV with data
+  - Use an Agent that loads when the app loads
+  - How do we make it available to all of the backends?
+Assign it to the scoket? :geocode_pid?
 - Add more backends.
 Priorities: Acxiom, Foursquare, Superpages
 - Create an agent to manage results
   - First time a search is called, agent will load most recent.
 Every time search is run, the agent will store the most recent collection and save it to the repo.